 Physical properties, geochemistry, origin, migration, accumulation, and history of oil and natural gas, and their associated waters.
 Geological conditions of oil and gas entrapment.
 Structural and stratigraphic factors controlling the distribution of reservoir rocks, porosity, permeability and fluid saturations.
 Environmental problems associated with the development of hydrocarbons.

 Elements of photogrammetry.
 Interpretation of aerial photos – recognition elements (tone, pattern, texture, size and shape, occupance).
 Identification of structures and terrain features.
 Glacial, fluvial, coastal, and permafrost landforms – identification and engineering characteristics.
 LANDSAT imagery.
 Operation, characteristics, and uses of thermal infrared and RADAR remote sensing.

 Courses Without an APEGA Exam

-You are responsible for taking an equivalent course for the below
+You are responsible for taking an equivalent course for the subjects below.

 Review of analytical geometry.
 Differentiation and integration of simple functions.
 Applications.

 Differentiation and integration of trigonometric, exponential and logarithmic functions.
 Indeterminate forms and improper integrals.
 Applications.

 Vectors, kinematics in 1D, kinematics in 2D, forces and Newton’s laws of motion, work and kinetic energy, potential energy and conservative forces, linear momentum and collisions, linear and rotational kinematics, rotational dynamics, static equilibrium, gravitational forces, elasticity and simple harmonic motion, oscillations and resonance, waves and sound.